 Trials were conducted in January, which is an active-period month for Australian snakes.
 All trials were conducted during daytime because all the included snake species are either diurnal or known to be occasionally active diurnally.
 A 10%-bleach cleaning solution was used to clean the floor between trials.
 Prior to beginning experimental trials, one snake at a time was given one 5-minute period of familiarization to freely explore the room.

 Trials included a 30 second settling period for the snake inside a snake hutch, then a 30 second period of either sound or no sound for the controls.
-Which side of the room in which the sound played from during each trial was randomised.
-We randomized the order of snakes per block (replicate) of treatment, with each snake receiving four replicates each of three sounds and negative control.
+We randomized the side of the room the sound played from during each trial, as well as randomizing the order of snakes per block (replicate) of treatment.
+Across the study each snake was exposed to four replicates each of three sounds and negative control.
 For each period and trial, we quantified the response variables listed in Table 2, some of which were adapted from Young & Aguiar (2002).

-Most studies underreport whether the data are collected blindly or not (Kardish et al., 2015).
-To be clear, the present data collection was not able to be blind due to various logistical constraints.
+Data collection was not able to be blind due to various logistical constraints (Kardish et al., 2015).
 While most behaviors were too subtle to observe from video or from a distance without binoculars, many of the traits were straight forward to measure and not at risk of bias (e.g. hisses, head movement, periscoping), requiring little or no interpretation.
 In addition, all observed behaviour were categorical variables except one (body movement), which was collected by a dedicated individual and cross-checked by a different individual via video after each trial.
 Furthermore, we used five people to live collect data for a maximum of three infrequent variables (e.g. hissing, periscoping) collected per person, or one variable for frequent behaviours (i.e. tongue flicks, body movement).